ROCm/ROCmValidationSuite/docs/install/installation.rst

 Reporting
 -----------

-Test results, errors and verbose logs are printed as terminal output.
-To enable json logging use "-j" command line option.
+Test results, errors, and verbose logs are printed as terminal output.
+To enable JSON logging use "-j" command line option.
 The json output file is stored in /var/tmp folder and the name of the file will be printed.

-RVS can be obtained by building it from source code base or by installing from pre-built package.
+You can build RVS from the source code base or by installing from a pre-built package.
+See the preceding sections for more details.

 Running RVS